 - Include iodine-rich foods such as sea kelp, wakame, sea salt, yogurt from grass-fed animals, eggs, cranberries and strawberries.

 - Remove soy and other polyunsaturated oils from your diet and substitute with extra virgin olive oil and Organic Virgin Coconut Oil instead.

 - Those with a low functioning thyroid may have issues when consuming large amounts of raw goitrogenic foods.
 Goitrogens are naturally-occurring chemicals that are found in certain raw foods such as: broccoli, cabbage, Brussels sprouts, cauliflower, bok choy, kale, radishes, kohlrabi, rutabagas, soy, turnips, and mustard greens.
-Rotating your vegetables and lightly steaming them will eliminate this issue.
+Rotating your vegetables regularly and/or lightly steaming them will eliminate this issue.
 Read more about this below.

 - Remove sugar from your diet as it also interferes with thyroid function

 - Eat organically whenever possible to avoid pesticide and herbicides that are hormone disruptive.